 The Do Happy app offers features like the important people organizer, relationship maintenance tasks, and reminders to help you stay connected and show your loved ones how much you care.

-The Do Happy app helps you to cultivate your relationships in many ways:
+The Do Happy app helps you to cultivate your own relationships in many ways:

-1) It enables you to create a profile for all of the important people in your life.
+1) It enables you to create a profile for all the important people in your life.